Scalability Considerations for Impala

 jcmd catalogd_pid VM.flags jmap -heap catalogd_pid

 Decide on a large enough value for the catalogd heap.
-You express it as an environment variable value as follows:
+You use the

 On systems not using cluster management software, put this environment variable setting into the startup script for the catalogd daemon, then restart the catalogd daemon.